 Embedding a Survey Or Using Popup Invitations

-- To create this type of collector, click the [Collect] icon on the My Surveys page that is associated with the survey.
-(If saved collectors already exist, click the [Add New Collector] button.)
+- Click the Collect icon on the My Surveys page that is associated with the survey (If saved collectors already exist, click +Add New Collector).

 - On this same page, define the Display Options.

-- Copy and paste the code from the [Get Website Code] section into your web page.
-If you aren't familiar with editing html, ask a technical person at your company or your webmaster to help.
+- Copy and paste the generated code from the section into your web page.
+If you aren't familiar with editing html, ask a technical person at your company or your webmaster for help.

-- With the embed option, the survey will appear as a preview embedded on this page.
-You can then test the survey directly in this frame.
-It does record a response that is visible in the Analyze section.
+- If you selected the Embed option, the survey will appear as a preview embedded on this page.
+You can then test the survey directly in this frame to get an idea of how your respondents' survey experience will be.
+Please note that this preview does record a response that will be visible in the Analyze section.

-- With the invitation/popup option, you can click the [Preview] button to view the popup.
+- If you selected the Invitation Popup option, you can click the Preview button to preview the popup.

 - Define the width and height of the survey as you'd like it to appear on your site.

 - Show a border.

 - Choose to hide the survey once it is completed.

 - Choose to Support WordPress.
 This will generate an iframe code that you can use with WordPress.org (note that WordPress.com does not allow embedding).

 NOTE: Survey completion options are not available in the Change Settings section of the collector, as you won't be able to redirect respondents to a different website upon completion of an embedded survey due to nesting pages.
 However, paid users will be able to include a customized thank you page to appear just before our designated home landing page.
 Choose the option of Display a Thank You Page to activate this feature.

 This option will popup a window containing your survey itself when someone visits a specific page on your website.
 Under Display Options for this website survey type, you'll be able to configure the following settings:

 - Set the size of the popup window and the popup frequency.